Spectrum for wireless broadband – 5G

 This page provides an overview of ECC's activities on harmonisation of spectrum for 5G.

 This page contains the following information:

-1 What is 5G?
+1. What is 5G?

-Regulators, standards bodies, industry and academia are currently discussing 5G and working to develop it further.
-5G aims to provide seamless coverage, high data rate, low latency, low power and highly reliable communications.
-Use cases under consideration include enhanced mobile broadband, massive machine type communications (M2M), Internet of Things (IoT), healthcare, home automation, industrial automation and sensors.
-Vertical dimension will be added from the user’s perspective.
+5G can provide seamless coverage, high data rate, low latency, low power and highly reliable communications.
+Use cases include enhanced mobile broadband, massive machine type communications (M2M), Internet of Things (IoT), healthcare, home automation, industrial automation and sensors.

 5G technical requirements